WyndXP/claculator-pro/README.md

-# claculator
+# claculator - pro
+only $500 pls buy i ned moneys

-Hello,im the claculator,What is your math eqation?
+> Hello,im the claculator,What is your math eqation?